Informed Consent for Teletherapy and Online Therapy

 • Issues related to technology: Technology may stop working during a session, other people might be able to get access to our private conversation, or stored data could be accessed by unauthorized people or companies.

-• Crisis management and intervention: Usually, I will not engage in teletherapy with clients who are currently in a crisis situation or require high levels of support and intervention.
-Before we work together via teletherapy, we will develop an emergency response plan to address potential crisis situations that may happen while we work together.
+• Crisis management and intervention: Usually, I will not engage in teletherapy with clients who are currently in crisis or require high levels of support and intervention.
+Before we work together via teletherapy, we will develop an emergency plan to address potential crisis situations that may happen while we work together.

 3) Efficacy